British Israelism: Armstrongism

-Beginning in the 1960s, the teaching of British Israelism was vigorously promoted by Herbert W. Armstrong, founder and Pastor General of the Worldwide Church of God.
-Armstrong believed that the teaching was key to the understanding of biblical prophecy: "One might ask, were not biblical prophecies closed and sealed?
+Beginning in the 1960s, Herbert W. Armstrong, founder and Pastor General of the Worldwide Church of God, vigorously promoted the teaching of British Israelism.
+Armstrong believed that the teaching was a key to understanding biblical prophecy: "One might ask, were not biblical prophecies closed and sealed?
 Indeed they were—until now!
 And even now they can be understood only by those who possess the master key to unlock them."
 Armstrong believed that God commanded him to proclaim the prophecies to the Lost Tribes of Israel before the "end-times".
-Armstrong's belief caused his separation from the Church of God Seventh Day because of its refusal to adopt the teaching.

 Armstrong founded his own church, first named the "Radio Church of God" and later renamed the "Worldwide Church of God".
 He described British Israelism as a "central plank" of his theology.

 After Armstrong's death, his former church abandoned its belief in British Israelism and in 2009, it changed its name to Grace Communion International (GCI).
 It offers an explanation for the doctrine's origin as well as an explanation for the church's renunciation of the doctrine on its official website.
 Church members who refused to accept these doctrinal changes left the Worldwide Church of God/GCI and founded their own offshoot churches.
 Many of these organizations still teach British Israelism, among them are the Philadelphia Church of God, the Living Church of God, and the United Church of God.
 Armstrong promoted other genealogical history theories, such as the belief that modern-day Germany represents ancient Assyria (see Assyria and Germany in Anglo-Israelism), writing, "The Assyrians settled in central Europe, and the Germans, undoubtedly, are, in part, the descendants of the ancient Assyrians.".